mnot/I-D/uri-get-off-my-lawn/draft.md

 Who This Document Is For
 ------------------------

-These guidelines are IETF Best Current Practice, and are therefore binding upon IETF standards-track documents, as well as submissions to the RFC Editor on the Independent and IRTF streams.
-See {{RFC2026}} and {{RFC4844}} for more information.

-Other Open Standards organisations (in the sense of {{RFC2026}}) are encouraged to adopt them.
-Questions as to their applicability ought to be handled through the liaison relationship, if present.

-Ad hoc efforts are also encouraged to adopt them, as this RFC reflects Best Current Practice.

-This document's requirements specifically targets a few different types of specifications:
+This document's requirements specifically target a few different types of specifications:

 * URI Scheme Definitions ("scheme definitions") - specifications that define and register URI schemes, as per {{RFC4395}}.